ize202/SlipsharkAI/RAILWAY_DEPLOYMENT.md

 }
 ```

+This consistent format makes it easier to:
+- Identify the specific error that occurred
+- Track errors across multiple services
+- Provide meaningful feedback to clients
+- Automate error handling in client applications

 ### Request Tracking

 - Each request is assigned a unique `X-Request-ID` header
 - This ID is included in all logs related to the request
 - Include this ID when reporting issues for faster troubleshooting
+- Request IDs are preserved across service boundaries for end-to-end tracing

+The request tracking middleware automatically:
+- Generates a unique ID if not provided by the client
+- Adds the ID to response headers
+- Includes timing information for performance monitoring
+- Logs request start and completion events

 ### Logging Configuration